ValorNaram/headupcommands/README.md

 5. `pass` asks you for the password of the certificate to be able to decrypt the content of the password file found and selected.

-6. It filters the result so we have only the line with the login url.

-7. It removes the string `url: ` (note the whitespace at the end) and passes the rest (the login url) to firefox.
+6. It determines the execution context:

+   1. if executed in the background

+      1. , a second argument provided to the `login` command and the `ssh` / `sftp` protocol being used in the `url` tag of the password file then it will initiate a **ssh connection** to the server to execute the command given as the second up until the last argument.

+      2. the `ssh` / `sftp` protocol being used in the `url` tag of the password file then it will initiate a **sftp connection** to the server referenced in the url.
+Provided that the second argument will be left empty.

+      3. and the `https` protocol being used in the `url` tag of the password file then it will open the url in firefox.

+   2. if executed in the foreground

+      1. a second argument provided to the `login` command and the `ssh` / `sftp` protocol being used in the `url` tag of the password file then it will initiate a **ssh connection** to the server to execute the command given as the second up until the last argument.

+      2. the `ssh` / `sftp` protocol being used in the `url` tag of the password file then it will initiate a **ssh connection** to the server referenced in the url.
+Provided that the second argument will be left empty.

+      3. and the `https` protocol being used in the `url` tag of the password file then it will open the url in firefox.

-For it to work for e.g. being able to fetch the GitHub login url this script requires the password store to be at `~/.password-store` and decryption/enryption to be working.
+For it to work this script requires the password store to be at `~/.password-store` and decryption/enryption to be working.
 But also `pass` must display a graphical (GUI) prompt where you need to enter the password for your certificate you use for that password store.

 If you want to just type `login github` your password file must have the name (file extension inclusive) `GitHub.pgp` or `github.pgp` or `gitHub.pgp` .
 But `Github-private.pgp` is then not allowed.
 So here the thumb rule comes: